Changing stubborn to well-behaved

 - March 7th (New Denver)

-What have other students said about the program?
+What other students say about the program?

 Heather, Thanks for your expertise, and instruction on the course ‘90 Days to a Better Dog’.
 It has made a world of difference to our dog Norbu, and, Ross and I. We truly became proud of our dog as we marveled at his capacity!